 As our population grows and the effects of climate change increases, the pressure to physically modify water bodies in the future is likely to increase as we protect ourselves and our homes from increased risk of flooding and droughts.
-The approach to new modifications is to ensure that they do not adversely impact the water environment.
 These modifications need to be undertaken in an environmentally sensitive way within the constraints of technical feasibility and costs and help improve our resilience to other pressures including climate change, recreation and fishing.
 Naturalising and restoring our waters will help to improve habitats and fish passage throughout the catchments; this may include using natural water retention measures such as wetland creation or coastal realignment.
 Addressing these impacts can also have benefits for Protected Areas, in particular Natura 2000 sites.